gwenjo/FancyDayDesign/README.md

 The following technologies were used for this website:

 ## Programming
 * [HTML5](https://en.wikipedia.org/wiki/HTML) HTML was used to create the layout and gave the page structure and presenting static data.
-In the folder 'templates' you will find all HTML files.
 * [CSS](https://en.wikipedia.org/wiki/CSS) the project used CSS stylesheets to specify style of the web document elements;
 * JavaScript - the project used JavaScript to implement Stripe, EmailJS and custom Javascript.
 * Python - the project back-end functions are written using Python.